slyt/kill-sounds/README.md

 - Play audio when reaching a configurable killstreak threshold.
 - Ability to add your own `.wav` audio files (`.mp3` not supported).
 - Tracks killstreaks and displays as messages.
 Killstreaks reset on death or plugin restart.
-- Master volume control so you can fine tune it to fit game audio levels.
+- Master volume control so you can fine tune sounds to fit game audio levels.

 When configuring the path to custom sounds, you can either pass in a path to a directory or a single file.